Mythri532/docker/Readme1.md

 7. To run a container<br>
    docker run [OPTIONS] IMAGE [COMMAND] [ARG...]<br> docker run <image-name><br>

    note: if you use an image that is not in your local else it pull the image from  docker registry.<br> docker create --name mycontainer <imagename><br>
    docker create --name mycontainer <imageid><br>

 8. To run a container in attached mode(foreground) and in detached mode (background)<br>

    By default, Docker runs the container in attached mode.
-Meaning it’s attached to the terminal session, where it displays output and messages.<br>

-   if you want to keep the container and current terminal session separate, you can run the container in the background using the -d attribute<br>
+Meaning it’s attached to the terminal session, where it displays output and messages.<br>if you want to keep the container and current terminal session separate, you can run the container in the background using the -d<br> attribute<br>

    docker container run -d [docker_image]<br>